tfc/tfc.github.io/_posts/2016-05-15-turing_tape_with_type_lists.md

 > The code in this article depends largely on the code in [the article about type lists]({% post_url 2016-05-08-compile_time_type_lists %}), and [the article about character type list transformations]({% post_url 2016-05-14-converting_between_c_strings_and_type_lists %}).

-The tape is implemented as a data structure, which contains two type lists, and a cursor type.
+The tape is implemented as a data structure containing two type lists and a cursor type.
-This structure embodies the idea that when looking at a turing tape, there is a *current* cell, which is represented by the cursor type.
+This structure embodies the idea that, when looking at a turing tape, there is a *current* cell, which is represented by the cursor type.
 Left and right of the current cell is the rest of the tape, which is represented by those two lists.

 Easy enough, this is the template type signature of the turing tape: